LLM+KG@VLDB'24 Workshop Summary: Industrial Invited Talk

-$\bullet$ {\bf Global Question Challenges.} Conventional RAG performs poorly in addressing broad, global questions that require synthesizing insights from the entire data rather than isolated chunks.

-To resolve the aforementioned issues, NebulaGraph launched industry-first GraphRAG \cite{graphrag} -- a technology harnessing the power of knowledge graphs coupled with LLMs to provide retrieval methods with a more comprehensive contextual understanding and thereby assisting users in obtaining cost-effective, smarter, and more precise search results.
-In particular, it uses a knowledge graph to model the external knowledge base, shows the relationships between entities, which can more accurately understand the query intent, and then uses LLMs for retrieval enhancement.
+To resolve the aforementioned issues, NebulaGraph launched industry-first GraphRAG \cite{graphrag} -- a technology harnessing the power of knowledge graphs to provide retrieval methods with a more comprehensive contextual understanding and thereby assisting users in obtaining cost-effective, smarter, and more precise search results with an LLM.
+In particular, it uses a KG to model the external KB, shows the relationships between entities, which can more accurately understand the query intent, and then uses retrieval enhancement for LLMs.
 For instance, one can use graph reasoning or subgraph retrieval to find relevant contexts through relationships.
-A graph-based retrieval starts from key entities and traverses relationships across multiple hops to trace relevant paths for comprehensive information gathering.
 Users can push domain Knowledge to KG schema and relationships \cite{XuCGWDWL24}.
 Furthermore, one can apply graph-based indexing for a more comprehensive retrieval of context, since graph indexing helps in connecting fragmented knowledge.